© Crown copyright 2019

 10.1 Use of the LAC premium

-The LAC premium must be managed by the designated virtual school head (VSH) and used without delay for the benefit of the looked-after child’s educational needs as described in their personal education plan.
+The LAC premium must be managed by the designated virtual school head (VSH) in the local authority that looks after the child, and used without delay for the benefit of the looked-after child’s educational needs as described in their personal education plan.

-Local authorities may not carry forward funding held centrally into the financial year 2017 to 2018.
-EFA will recover centrally held LAC premium that has not been spent, or allocated to the child’s education setting, by 31 March 2017.
+Local authorities may not carry forward funding held centrally into the financial year 2019 to 2020.
+Centrally-held LAC premium that has not been spent, or allocated to the child’s education setting, by 31 March 2019 will be recovered.

 11. Allocation and payment arrangements

-PPG allocations are confirmed in June 2016 once pupil number data from the January 2016 census has been validated and agreed.
-PPG is paid to local authorities in quarterly instalments by:
+PPG allocations will be confirmed in June 2018 once pupil number data from the January 2018 census has been validated and agreed.
+PPG will be paid to local authorities in quarterly instalments by:

-PPG is paid to academies and free schools in quarterly instalments on:
+PPG will be paid to academies and free schools in quarterly instalments on:

-Local authorities are required to certify they have passed on the correct amount of funding to schools or, where funding has been spent centrally, it has been spent in line with these conditions of grant.
+Local authorities will be required to certify that they have passed on the correct amount of funding to schools or, where funding has been spent centrally, that it has been spent in line with these conditions of grant.
+ESFA will issue a certification form in April 2019.

-The Secretary of State may vary the basis for allocation of grant from those set out above, if so requested by the school or local authority.
+The basis for allocation of grant may be varied by the Secretary of State from those set out above, if so requested by the school or local authority.

 15. Further information